McDonalds Monopoly Bond Street: How To Get It (UK)

 If you win a big prize like a car, they’ll probably want to know where and when you bought each of the winning pieces so rule out fraud.

 Whenever you find McDonalds Monopoly stickers, you should enter them into the McDonalds app.
-In 2023 you could do a Double Peel, which basically means you got extra digital stickers inside the app.
+In 2024 you could do a Digital Peel, which basically means you got extra digital stickers inside the app.
 It’s important that you do this as it gives you a much bigger chance to win.

 Check out my guide to redeeming your McDonalds Monopoly prize for the steps needed to claim.
-And good luck finding a McDonald’s Bond Street token when the promotion returns in 2024!
+And good luck finding a McDonald’s Bond Street token!

 Related Posts